RPG-ash/PS-BCDD/README.md

   - 6 = Wyvern (5, 3d3, 4 XP)

 player always attacks first.

-roll to attack, roll more than enemy attack to hit = -1 Health to enemy roll to defend, roll higher than enemy attack to defend, otherwise -1 Health to you.
+roll to attack, roll more than enemy attack to hit = -1 Health to enemy.

+roll to defend, roll higher than enemy attack to defend, otherwise -1 Health to you.

 + reward

 +1 xp for each kill.

 if 2 Enemy, fight one after another.

 every 6 XP gain 1 level, or 6, 12, 18 per level?

 choose +1 to STR, DEX or INT

 Max stats is +3.

 if test, roll for pass/fail